russmediadigital/Tee-ios-sdk/README.md

 ### Enabling the debug mode

-Debug mode is needs to enabled by setting static property before first call of `TEE.instance`.
+Debug mode needs to be enabled by setting static property before first call of `TEE.instance` is made.
 Debug mode enables UISwitch in left bottom corner of the screen, which opens console with all TEE traffic.
-Console screens also offers the button to switch socket endpoints, if some debug endpoints are provided in Info.plist.
-See Info.plist requitrements lower.
+Console screens also offers the button to switch socket endpoints.
+When endpoint is changed, app restart is needed.
+Endpoint is changeable just when any debug endpoints are provided in Info.plist.
+See Info.plist requirements lower.
 Default value is `false`

 ```swift
 TEE.IS_DEV = true